-Shaper/Caper presents Small Town Boys - a brand new show exploring the escapism of queer nightlife during the 80s & early 90s AIDS crisis through dance and spoken word.
+Shaper/Caper proudly presents the award-winning production Small Town Boys - a bold and moving dance-theatre experience exploring the vibrant escapism of queer nightlife during the 1980s and early ’90s AIDS crisis.

-Select performances have been accompanied by a Q&A from Terrence Higgins Trust, our charity partners and the UK’s leading HIV and sexual health charity, giving vital context on queer history and sexual health — and where we go from here.
+Select performances will be accompanied by a Q&A from Waverley Care, our charity partner, giving vital context on queer history and sexual health — and where we go from here.

-Small Town Boys is produced in association with Gardyne Theatre, Dundee Rep Theatre, Dundee & Angus College, and Terrence Higgins Trust, and is generously supported by The National Lottery and Creative Scotland’s Open Fund.
-Small Town Boys is touring Scotland in 2024 thanks to Creative Scotland’s Touring Fund.
+Small Town Boys is produced in association with Terrence Higgins Trust and Waverley Care, and is generously supported by The National Lottery and Creative Scotland’s Open Fund.
+Small Town Boys toured Scotland in 2024 thanks to Creative Scotland’s Touring Fund and Creative Scotland’s Multi Year Fund.

 Playlist